-Postharvest loss experts from sub-Saharan Africa met in Rwanda last week to consider the challenges involved in collecting data on postharvest losses.
+Postharvest loss experts from sub-Saharan Africa met in Rwanda in August to consider the challenges involved in collecting data on postharvest losses.
 Participants pledged their commitment to finding solutions, including by raising awareness about the harmful impacts of such losses among policy-makers, donors and agricultural researchers.

 The Kigali meeting was convened by the African Postharvest Losses Information System (APHLIS).
 Established in 2009, APHLIS is the leading international effort to collect and analyse postharvest data.
 The objective is to calculate and disseminate science-based estimates of postharvest losses in sub-Saharan Africa where, depending on the crop, 15 to 40 % of production may be lost before the produce reaches the consumer.
 Direct measurements of such losses are difficult and expensive to gather, and are hence rare.
 “Reliable data are essential for making strategic decisions on loss reduction programs,” said Mr. Innocent Musabyimana, Former Permanent Secretary, Ministry of Agriculture and Animal Resources of Rwanda and a member of the APHLIS Steering Committee.
 “Yet data are scarce, and the figures that we do have are either unreliable or based on individual perceptions.“